The National Shrine of St. Frances X. Cabrini, Chicago, IL

 Time: 9:00 am MST/10:00 am CST/11:00 am EST

 Please click the link below to watch the free recording of January 27th's webinar:

 “Themes from the Life and Spirituality of Mother Cabrini, Patroness of Immigrants”

-In this talk, Nicholas Rademacher and Michelle Sherman will discuss the integration of faith and justice in Mother Cabrini’s Gospel-inspired commitment to serve immigrant communities in the United States and Latin America.
+In this talk, Nicholas Rademacher and Michelle Sherman will discuss the integration of faith and justice in Mother Cabrini’s Gospel-inspired commitment to serve immigrant communities around the world.
 Set within the context of major turning points in her life, their talk will explore Mother Cabrini’s missionary vocation, her devotion to the Sacred Heart of Jesus, and her spirit of disponibilita’, that is, her flexibility and openness to God’s call.

 Nicholas Rademacher, PhD

 Dr. Rademacher is professor and chair of Religious Studies at Cabrini University.
 His teaching and scholarship focus on historical and contemporary expressions of Catholicism in the United States.
 Dr. Rademacher earned his PhD at the Catholic University of America.
 A published author of journals and books, he serves as Vice President of the American Catholic Historical Society and recently completed service on the historical commission for cause for canonization of Fr.
 William Atkinson, OSA.